ARDev1161/ZanyaCore/README.md

-# Zanya
+# Zanya Core
-This is application for communicate robot on RPi base.
+This is application for communicate with robot on RPi base.